Musical system of ancient Greece: Overview of the first complete tone system

-The central three columns of the diagram show, first the modern note-names, then the two systems of symbols used in ancient Greece: the vocalic (favoured by singers) and instrumental (favoured by instrumentalists).
+The central three columns of the diagram show, first the modern note-names, then the two systems of symbols used in ancient Greece: the vocal symbols (favoured by singers) and instrumental symbols (favoured by instrument players).
 The modern note-names are given in the Helmholtz pitch notation, and the Greek note symbols are as given in the work of Egert Pöhlmann.
 The pitches of the notes in modern notation are conventional, going back to the time of a publication by Johann Friedrich Bellermann in 1840; in practice the pitches would have been somewhat lower.

 The section spanned by a blue brace is the range of the central octave.
-The range is approximately what we today depict as follows:
+The range is approximately what is now depicted on a modern music staff and is given in the graphic below, left.

-Greek theorists conceived of scales as descending from higher pitch to lower (the opposite of modern practice).
+Note that Greek theorists described scales as descending from higher pitch to lower, which is the opposite of modern practice and caused considerable confusion among Renaissance interpreters of ancient musicological texts.

-The earliest Greek scales were tetrachords, which were series of four descending tones, with the top and bottom tones being a fourth apart in modern terms.
+The earliest Greek scales were organized in tetrachords, which were series of four descending tones, with the top and bottom tones being separated by an interval of a fourth, in modern terms.
 The sub-intervals of the tetrachord were unequal, with the largest intervals always at the top, and the smallest at the bottom.
 The 'characteristic interval' of a tetrachord is its largest one.